-Some holy knights feel the call of white magic more closely than others, focusing on reaching greater heights.
+Some paladins feel the call of white magic more closely than others, focusing on reaching greater heights.

-The temple knight is an archetype of the holy knight class.
+The temple knight is an archetype of the paladin class.

 A temple knight’s base attack bonus decreases by one step (from Full BAB to 3/4 BAB).
 Also decreases temple knight’s hit dice from d10 to d8.